New rules for converting your traditional IRA to a Roth IRA began in 2010. Now everyone can convert to a Roth IRA.

 Boost your retirement savings

 If you use a traditional IRA to help build income for retirement, your contributions are most likely tax deductible.
 But you’ll have to pay income taxes when you withdraw the money.
-You don’t have any choice because you must start taking taxable distributions by April 1 of the year after you reach age 70½.
+You don’t have any choice because you must start taking annual distributions after you reach age 70½ that are included taxable income.

 Contributions to a Roth IRA, in contrast, are made with after-tax dollars and are not tax deductible.
-But, in return, you get years of tax-free growth.
-What’s more, there is generally no income tax on withdrawals as long as you’re older than age 59½ and have held the Roth IRA for at least five years.
-In fact, you don’t have to take any distributions during your lifetime.
+You get years of tax-free growth just like a traditional IRA. bu with the Roth IRA, there is generally no income tax on withdrawals as long as you’re older than age 59½ and have held the Roth IRA for at least five years.
+Additionally, you don’t have to take any distributions during your lifetime.

 As mentioned above, in 2010, the rules changed.
 The income cap on conversions was permanently repealed.
 No matter what your income, you can convert a traditional IRA to a Roth IRA.